joachimhgg/makeblock-rover/docs/_build/html/_sources/communicationRpiMakeblock.rst.txt

 *Orion <> MeOrion.h ; BaseBoard <> MeBaseBoard.h ; mCore <> MeMCore.h ; Shield <> MeShield.h ; Auriga <> MeAuriga.h ; MegaPi <> MeMegaPi.h*

-* for the moment, you just have to change the port and objects' name depending of your board (MeMegaPiDCMotor..).
-To find the good one, try motor example by clicking on File/Examples/makeblock-librairies-master but keep the sames names (motor1...).
+* for the moment, you just have to change the port and objects' name depending on your board (MeMegaPiDCMotor..).
+To find the good one, you can try a motor example by clicking in Arduino IDE on File/Examples/makeblock-librairies-master

 .. highlight:: arduino
    :linenothreshold: 5